Rhabdomyosarcoma: Treatment

-Radiation therapy, which kill cancer cells with focused doses of radiation, is often indicated in the treatment of rhabdomyosarcoma, and the exclusion of this treatment from disease management has been shown to increase recurrence rates.
+Radiation therapy, which kills cancer cells with focused doses of radiation, is often indicated in the treatment of rhabdomyosarcoma, and the exclusion of this treatment from disease management has been shown to increase recurrence rates.
 Radiation therapy is used when resecting the entirety of the tumor would involve disfigurement or loss of important organs (eye, bladder, etc.).
 Generally, in any case where a lack of complete resection is suspected, radiation therapy is indicated.
 Administration is usually following 6–12 weeks of chemotherapy if tumor cells are still present.
 The exception to this schedule is the presence of parameningeal tumors that have invaded the brain, spinal cord, or skull.
-In these cases radiation treatment is started immediately.
+In these cases, radiation treatment is started immediately.
 In some cases, special radiation treatment may be required.
 Brachytherapy, or the placement of small, radioactive "seeds" directly inside the tumor or cancer site, is often indicated in children with tumors of sensitive areas such as the testicles, bladder, or vagina.
 This reduces scattering and the degree of late toxicity following dosing.
 Radiation therapy is more often indicated in higher stage classifications.

 Immunotherapy is a more recent treatment modality that is still in development.
 This method involves recruiting and training the patient's immune system to target the cancer cells.
-This can be accomplished through administering small molecules designed to pull immune cells towards the tumors, taking immune cells pulled from the patient and training to attack tumors through presentation with tumor antigen, or other experimental methods.
+This can be accomplished through administering small molecules designed to pull immune cells towards the tumors, taking immune cells pulled from the patient, and training to attack tumors through presentation with tumor antigens or other experimental methods.
 A specific example here would be presenting some of the patient's dendritic cells, which direct the immune system to foreign cells, with the PAX3-FKHR fusion protein in order to focus the patient's immune system to the malignant RMS cells.
-All cancers, including rhabdomyosarcoma, could potentially benefit from this new, immune-based approach.
+All cancers, including rhabdomyosarcoma, could benefit from this new, immune-based approach.

-Prognostic
+Prognosis

 Prognosis in rhabdomyosarcoma patients has been shown to be dependent on age, tumor site, resectability of tumor, tumor size, regional lymph node involvement, presence of metastasis, site and extent of metastasis, and biological and histopathological characteristics of the tumor cells.
 Survival after recurrence is poor, and new salvage therapy strategies are needed.